 Without the efforts of the Foundation, one of the largest urban forests in the United States would have been lost to mining, timbering, and residential development.
 Established to protect and maintain the Woods for the recreational use and enjoyment by the people of Aiken, the Foundation is committed to this cause in perpetuity.

 The Hitchcock Woods Foundation Board of Trustees has had ten chairmen over the years.
 Mr. Thomas Hitchcock, Jr., was elected as the first chairman in 1939.
 After his death in 1944, Helen Hitchcock Clark was elected chairman and served until 1957.
-Seymour H. Knox, Samuel A. Cothran, Harry E. Shealy, Jr., Ph.D., John M. Seabrook, Timothy W. Simmons, Peter L. Gray, and Gail B. King have also served as very capable leaders of the Foundation.
-The current chairman is Randolph A. Wolcott, who was elected in 2008 after ten years of active service on the board and its many committees.
+Seymour H. Knox, Samuel A. Cothran, Harry E. Shealy, Jr., Ph.D., John M. Seabrook, Timothy W. Simmons, Peter L. Gray, Gail B. King, and Randolph A. Wolcott have also served as very capable leaders of the Foundation.
+The current chairman is Dr. Harry E. Shealy, Jr., who is serving in this role for the second time during his tenure on the board.